EthanRath/pymarl2-history/README.md

+# PyMARL2 With History

+Modifies PyMARL2 to include history information in the mixing networks of QMix and QPLEX.
+To change whether history is used simply set the parameter "hist" to true or false in the appropriate algorithm yaml file e.g. src/config/algs/qmix.yaml

+**Example run QMix on the tiger door environment**

+python3 src/main.py --config=qmix_doors --env-config=doors with env_args.map_name=doors

+**Example run QPLEX on the tiger door environment**

+python3 src/main.py --config=qplex --env-config=doors with env_args.map_name=doors

+Aside from the additional "hist" parameter I've also added a "track" parameter that determines if test return values are logged with weights and biases.
+This can probably also be configured to log other data, but you would have to further modify the parallel_runner file.

 ```diff
 - If you want high sample efficiency, please use qmix_high_sample_efficiency.yaml
 - which uses 4 processes for training, slower but higher sample efficiency.